A Growing Destination

 As it evolves, the district remains committed to the founding mission of enhancing access to culture and preserving the stories that shape the community.
 Through ongoing partnerships, thoughtful development, and a dedication to inclusivity, the Mitte Cultural District stands as a dynamic destination where tradition and innovation come together.

-To promote and enhance historical, cultural, and educational activities within the Mitte Cultural District, to encourage cultural and educational attraction through cooperation and programming.
+To promote and enhance historical, cultural, and educational activities within the Mitte Cultural District, to encourage cultural and educational attractions through cooperation and programming.

 Over time, the district grew into a unified destination where museums, historic sites, and public spaces preserve and share the stories of South Texas and the borderlands.